Chriswalt64/Chriswalt64/README.md

 - 🔭 I’m currently working on: 100 Days of Code
-- 🌱 I’m currently learning: How to stay disciplined and consistently work on code every day
+- 🌱 I’m currently learning: How to stay disciplined and consistently work on code every day outside of work
-- 💬 Ask me about: Whatever you'd like.
+- 💬 Ask me about: Whatever you'd like!

 - 😄 Pronouns: He/his/him